bptworld/Hubitat/Bundles/README.md

 - Click 'Import Zip'
 - Select 'Import from URL'
 - Paste in the URL (copied from Github) and then click 'Import'

+<b>REMEMBER</b> - All bundles require 'NormalStuffLibrary.zip' to be installed first.
+Also remember, the files here are no longer supported or maintained by BPTWorld.